Photos: Women's World Cup soccer champions parade through Canyon of Heroes

 Fans wear jerseys bearing the names of U.S. women's soccer team players at City Hall.

-Megan Rapinoe, Alex Morgan and other U.S. women's soccer team players stand on a float before the start of a ticker-tape parade to celebrate their World Cup victory in New York on July 10.
+Megan Rapinoe, Alex Morgan and other U.S. women's soccer team players stand on a float before the start of a ticker-tape parade.

 Beyond their historic wins on the soccer field, the U.S. women's team has also grabbed the spotlight for its fight for gender equality.